 I’m not trying to make a carbon copy for school leadership, I’m trying to say that, “There is a way to do it well, and that these are the ways to do it, but you have to show up as your authentic self and you have to define what that is and what that looks like to create your own vision.”
 And then I help them navigate that, which I think is very hard for leaders to do…

-NL: Accelerate Institute is also committed to recruiting and developing transformational school leaders — particularly, a pipeline of leaders who reflect our country’s demographics.
+NL: Accelerate Institute is also committed to recruiting and developing transformational school leaders — particularly, a who reflect our country’s demographics.
 What advice do you have for Accelerate and other organizations invested in strengthening the representation of people of color in school leadership roles?

 JJ: Representation — it starts in the classroom.
 It’s all about making it very clear what the criteria are to be successful in this work, and what the qualifications are.
 There are so many great teachers who would be excellent leaders, but they feel like it is not a reachable goal for them — they find it to be impossible.
 One reason is because leaders aren’t having conversations with them about how to get involved.
 And two, it’s because they don’t have the framework or the training to really get there.
 But with the right support and training, great teachers can become excellent leaders for our children. …